Top 15 Things to See in Palma

 The Palacio Almudaina, with its many exhibits from the eventful history of Mallorca and its extraordinary architecture, is one of Palma’s most popular attractions.
 At its foot you will find a small garden, the Jardines de S’Hort del Rei – a great photo spot and perfect for a short break from sightseeing.

-You can buy tickets for the Royal Palace of La Almudaina here*
+Buy tickets for the Royal Palace of La Almudaina here*

 The Gothic cathedral La Seu is the landmark of Palma.
 It dates back to the 13th century and cannot be overlooked due to its location on a hill.
 From here you also have a fantastic view of the sea.
 To see the cathedral from the inside, you need to buy a ticket – due to the crowds, especially in summer, I recommend booking your ticket online in advance.

-Buy your admission ticket for Palma Cathedral in advance here*
+Beat the crowds: Buy your admission ticket for Palma Cathedral in advance here*

 By the way: from April to October, you can also take part in a guided tour on the roof of the cathedral for an additional fee – a truly special experience!